 In 1987, the state legislature made changes to annexation law limiting municipal annexations to no more than three miles beyond the current municipal boundary in any given year.
 Further, municipalities in Colorado are required to prepare and adopt a three-mile plan prior to annexing property into their territorial boundaries per C.R.S.
 31-12-105 et. seq.
 The three-mile plan is a long-range plan that outlines where municipalities intend to annex property and describes how they will ensure the adequate provision of services within the newly annexed territory and the remainder of the existing municipality.
+In compliance with Colorado Revised Statutes Section 31-12-105(1)(e), this document, which is an amendment to the Town of Lyons 2010 Comprehensive Plan, contains a general description of the proposed location, character, and extent of the of streets, subways, bridges, waterways, waterfronts, parkways, playgrounds, squares, parks, aviation fields, other public ways, grounds, open spaces, public utilities and terminals for water, light, sanitation, transportation and power to be provided by the Town, and the proposed land uses for each applicable Subarea.
+As such, this LPPA Master Plan will serve as the Lyons Three-Mile Plan and amendment to the 2010 Comprehensive Plan.
+The Town of Lyons has historically used the 2010 Comprehensive Plan and the IGA with Boulder County as its planning tools for properties within its extraterritorial area.
+While the IGA establishes the Lyons Planning Area boundaries, the Comprehensive Plan included the "2010 Lyons Planning Area Map" which covers the same areas as the LPPA Master Plan.
 Note that this 2016 Lyons Primary Planning Area Master Plan will not replace recommendations presented in the 2010 Comprehensive Plan, but rather advance and supplement them, specifically related to recommendations regarding future investment in the LPPA.